yeniel/CabifyMobileChallenge/README.md

 ## Architecture and Design Patterns
 First of all, I want to say that when I thought this app it was as a big project.
 Therefore this project, in the future, could have more features, and all the current ones could be more complex.
-In some parts the design patterns seem like an overkill or maybe add needless complexity, but I chose them to show my knowledge.
+In some parts the design patterns seem like an overkill or maybe add needless complexity (eg. For this example is better async/await than Combine), but I chose them to show my knowledge.

 I tried to follow the bases of a **Clean Architecture** and the **SOLID** principles.
 The intention is to have a testable, robust and scalable code and avoid bad smells like:
 - God entities.